Rich Dad, Poor Dad |

 for instance.
 Savings are used for investing and creating more

-6. Pay your broker well.
+money, not for paying bills. - Pay your broker well.
 Attorneys, accountants, stockbrokers, and real

 estate brokers will have more incentive to work harder for you.
 If they